This article was first published on June 19th, 2019 and was last updated July 18th, 2022 with new information.

 Working with one or more businesses helps promote your brand and brings several benefits.
 By pooling resources, you can double your marketing budget and talent.
 So, this makes them more cost-effective than traditional marketing.

-Find the Right Partners
+How Do I Find the Right Marketing Partner?

 Above all, identify not only how you benefit, but what your partners could gain.
 Get unbiased feedback from neutral third parties.
 This helps ensure the benefits to both sides are tangible, not wishful thinking.
 Review the lists and approach the companies that stand to gain the most from partnering with you.